jayveezed/design-o-matic/README.md

 Publishes the design and generates web pages to promote it on my website.

-I think the script can be (relatively) easily amended to work on other Print on Demand site and the actual designs generated can be a great deal more creative and original as they are only limited by what YOU can create in GIMP.
+I think the script can be (relatively) easily amended to work on other Print on Demand sites and the actual designs generated can be a great deal more creative and original as they are only limited by what YOU can create in GIMP.

 Before running the script you need to choose how many designs you want to generate, in this case the number of verbs to add to a list.
 This is done at the start of the "while loop" in the design_o_matic.py file.